Every Homeschool

 The full 50-state table

 Each tier and recent change below is drawn from the state’s own department of education, its statute, or the corresponding HSLDA state page (all retrieved April 2026).
-Citations follow each row and are consolidated in the References section.
+Citations follow each row inline.

 StateTierNotificationTestingImmunization ExemptRecent changes (2024-2026)